Kvaigonee/Game-of-life/readme.md

+##For build:
 1. npm i
 2. npm run build

+In build folder actual develop result

 Using the control menu, you can start, pause, reset the result Also set grid sizes, update rate